tooxie/dnstls/README.md

 ## Improvements
 As mentioned in the _Concerns_ section, the first improvement I would introduce would be to rewrite it in a different language.
-The reason to use python was to solve the given problem instead of falling victim of premature optimization.
+The reason to use Python was to solve the given problem instead of falling victim of premature optimization.

 Also:

-* Write tests
+* Write more tests
 * Support IPv6
 * Allow log levels to be strings instead of ints, e.g. _debug_ or _error_
 * Add a healthcheck endpoint that verifies the availability of the external DNS